 Forecasts predict that there will be over 26,000 coworking spaces by 2020.
 Although this rate of growth would be slower as compared to the previous years of near-exponential growth, the actual global coworking membership is expected to rise from 976,000 in 2016 to just over 3.8 million in 2020.
 The number of coworkers is expected to grow at a quicker rate than coworking spaces because coworking spaces are becoming bigger and bigger thereby being capable of including more members.

-One study predicts that 5 million people will be coworking by 2022.
+One study, from Emergent Research and GCUC, predicts that 5 million people will be coworking by 2022.
 From one Ray Baxter, in Brad Neuberg’s little part-time space in San Francisco, to 5 million people globally coworking in only 17 years is quite the success story.

 Many may assume that at some point the meteoric rise must plateau.
 However, with more and more people choosing remote working, increases in self-employment and technology and artificial intelligence changing the way we work and the work we do, the future of coworking looks protected and even likely to continue growing substantially.